“I’m too tired.” “I’m too overweight.” “I don’t have time.”

-Solution: Instead of putting your fitness dollars down the drain with an unused gym membership, look for more affordable solutions like creating a simple home gym and joining Beachbody On Demand, which provides unlimited, streaming access to hundreds of workouts for just $99 per year.
-The result: More muscle for less money.
+Solution: Instead of putting your fitness dollars down the drain with an unused gym membership, look for more affordable solutions like creating a simple home gym and joining BODi, which provides streaming access to hundreds of workouts that you can do at home for much less than a gym membership.

 Excuse #2: I’m way too tired to exercise.

-Excuse #3: I need more motivation than health to hit the gym.
+Excuse #3: I need more motivation than health to exercise.

 Excuse #4: I don’t have time.

 The time commitment can be minimal.
-If you can carve out just a half hour a day for exercise, you’ll have all the time you need to get in the best shape of your life.
-There are several workout programs on Beachbody On Demand that are less than 30 minutes, such as Tony Horton’s 22-Minute Hard Corps or Shaun T’s FOCUS T25.
+If you can carve out just a half-hour a day for exercise, you’ll have all the time you need to get in the best shape of your life.

 “Many of us have ‘fear of missing out’ and so we have difficulty saying ‘no’ to things,” explains Spencer.
 “The key is learning how to say ‘no’ to some things and ‘yes’ to taking care of ourselves.”